KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 ## What is the Pachinko mini game?
 In Samurai vs Zombies, there is a mode called Pachinko where the players can gain extra game currency and items.
 The game consumes 'balls' and they can be obtained through battles or game rewards.
-To play the Pachinko machine, drag down the handler to shoot the ball.
+To play the Pachinko machine, drag down the handle to shoot the ball.

 ![The handle](/static/img/svz/svz-pachinko-handle.png)